Don't Wake Me Up (album): Critical reception

 Don't Wake Me Up received positive reviews from AllMusic, Pitchfork, and Sputnikmusic.

-Nitsuh Abebe of AllMusic rated the album four out of five stars, and praised its composition and textures.
+Nitsuh Abebe of AllMusic praised its composition and textures.
 Abebe compared the album's sound to Stereolab's Transient Random-Noise Bursts with Announcements and Grandaddy's early music, and Elverum's vocals to His Name Is Alive.

 Ryan Schreiber of Pitchfork, who gave the album 8.2 out of 10, praised the album's pop culture references, "muddy production" and lack of high fidelity.
 Schreiber also praised the album's cohesiveness: "its 15 tracks blend seamlessly together, creating a whole vision instead of just compiling a handful of pop songs".

 In AsleepInTheBack's 2017 review for Sputnikmusic, they rated the album 4.0 out of 5.
 They described the album as containing a "loose patchwork of sounds and textures" which invoke isolation.
 AsleepInTheBack called the album a "journey," since according to them, like other art, the album's underlying meanings are difficult to interpret.